The Provincial Growth Fund (PGF) invested in projects across key sectors to support growth in the regions and attract business and private investment.

-Forestry plays an important role in most regional economic action plans and regional land transport plans.
+Forestry plays an important role in many regional economic action plans and land transport plans.

-The Provincial Growth Fund (PGF) invested in projects that:
+The Provincial Growth Fund (PGF) invested in projects which;

 - created safe and rewarding jobs in forestry

-- delivered positive environmental outcomes through strengthening the domestic market
+- delivered positive environmental outcomes by strengthening the domestic market

-- provided wood products for domestic to aid recycling,
+- provided wood products for domestic consumption to aid recycling,

 - encouraged greener construction alternatives